-1. Completion/Reflection on the Grip-Birkman Inventory 5%

-(Reflections on Grip-Birkman to be included in Capstone paper/portfolio)

-2. Critical Reading and Discussion (Ongoing) 20%

-3. Conversations over Coffee (Ongoing) 20%

-4. Capstone Paper 35%

-5. Capstone Presentation (Sign Up) 20%

-Total 100%
+1. Completion/Reflection on the Grip-Birkman Inventory 5% (Reflections on Grip-Birkman as it related to career to be included in Capstone paper) 2.
+Critical Reading and Discussion (Peer learning paper + class participation) 20% 3.
+Conversations over Coffee (Two written responses 10% each) 20% 4.
+Capstone Paper 35% 5.
+Capstone Presentation (Sign Up) 20% Tot tal 100%